jordanstudioroot/RootEvents-UnityCSharp/README.md

 # RootEvents

-A lightweight publisher-subscriberi framework used by Studio Root Games.
+A lightweight publisher-subscriber framework used by Studio Root Games.
 Can be copied directly into a project, turned into a Unity Package Manager package, or added to a project initialized as an npm package using `npm install jordanstudioroot/RootEvents-UnityCSharp`.

 # Requirements